florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 -See other users profils and stream
 -Comment and like on each posts

-## Deployement
+## Deployment

-We have use Netify to deploy our Front end and Heroku to deploy our backend
+We used Netlify to deploy our frontend and Heroku to deploy our backend.

 [Link to the APP](https://codestreamsocialmedia.netlify.app/)

-Frontend
+### Frontend
-1. Clone repository
+1. Clone the repository.
-2. Navigate to the project directory
+2. Navigate to the project directory.
-3. Run `npm i`
+3. Run `npm install`.
-4. Run `npm run dev` - This should then open a localhost page in your browser
+4. Run `npm run dev`.
+This should open a localhost page in your browser.

-Backend
+### Backend
-1. Clone repository
+1. Clone the repository.
-2. Navigate to the project directory
+2. Navigate to the project directory.
-3. Run `pipenv instal`
+3. Run `pipenv install`.
-4. Run  `pipenv run python seed.py`
+4. Run `pipenv run python seed.py`.
-5. Run `pipenv run flask run  `
+5. Run `pipenv run flask run`.

 ## Timeframe & Working Team
+I decided to work on a developer-focused social media platform where users can sign up and log in.
+Each user would be able to:

+- Post on the main channel
+- Update their own posts
+- Delete their own posts
+- Update account details
+- Upload pictures from their device
+- Look for other users
+- View other users' profiles and streams
+- Comment on and like each post

-This was a 9 days project to be worked alone
+This was a 9-day solo project.

--I worked strategecally seting clear tasks on a daily basis to acheive -After everyday I was reviewing and adapting what needed to be done for the following day depending on progress made
+- I strategically set clear tasks on a daily basis to achieve my goals.

-Technologie used
-Frontend app using React.js to use the builder interface using a router on the main app Hybrid CSS using Bulma as a framework  and some custom CSS Flask, SQLAchemy and Marshmallow to build our API
+- At the end of each day, I reviewed and adapted the tasks for the following day based on the progress made.

 ### Home page